ks-tec/BME280_I2C/README.md

 - [x] Getting the sea-level pressure every hour
 ~~Now defined constant value in header file is 1 atmospheric pressure.
 (1 atmospheric pressure = 1013.25 hPa)~~
 The function was added at ver.1.3.0, and fixed bug at ver.1.3.1 .
-Hourly data acquisition is beyond the scope of the library, so just set the value of the sea-level pressure.
+Getting hourly data is beyond the scope of the library, so set the value of sea-level pressure.

         Getting and setting the sea-level pressures every hour allows for calculating more right altitude.